Officials are determined to keep schools open, despite omicron

 Around the country, mayors, governors and the U.S. secretary of education have been speaking forcefully in favor of keeping schools open.

-Meanwhile, some teacher unions are pushing for delays and stronger safety measures.
-Some parents and students are worried, too.
+Meanwhile, some teachers unions are pushing for delays and stronger safety measures.
+Some parents and students are worried too.

 Kathryn Rose, a substitute teacher in Chicago Public Schools, was teaching at a high school on Monday.
 She says, "We opened class talking about how [the students] felt about being in the building.
 Many of them said they did not feel safe."

-Chicago's teacher union is set to vote Tuesday on whether to begin teaching remotely Wednesday – without the city's permission.
+Chicago's teachers union is set to vote Tuesday on whether to begin teaching remotely Wednesday — without the city's permission.

 Schools are turning to vaccines, altered quarantines and tests, tests, tests

-Compared to previous semesters, some schools are adjusting how they use vaccines, tests and masks to keep schools open safely.
+Compared with previous semesters, some schools are adjusting how they use vaccines, tests and masks to keep schools open safely.

 Vaccines are available for children as young as 5 years old.
-The FDA has also authorized booster shots for certain immunocompromised children 5-11, and for all children 12-18 years old.
+The Food and Drug Administration has also authorized booster shots for certain immunocompromised children ages 5 to 11 and for all children 12 to 18 years old.
 New Orleans is in the vanguard among districts in announcing a vaccine mandate for students as young as 5 years old, to take effect in February.

 While these numbers are large, they are nowhere near enough to test everyone multiple times a week, which is the protocol adopted at some workplaces and private schools.